ROCm/rdc/docs/install/handbook.rst

 Known Limitation
 ----------------

-The RDC tool has the following authentication limitations:
+RDC has the following authentication limitations:

 The client and server are hardcoded to look for the ``openssl`` certificate and key files in ``/etc/rdc``.
 There is no workaround available currently.